mikhail-nikolskiy/opencv-wiki/CI-configuration.md

 Note: Before merging, any reduced validation/testing scope should be normalized and re-launched builds should pass.

 - `**WIP**` - marks PR as WIP.
 This mode allows to use some extra parameters, like tests/modules filtering.
-  No builders are triggered by default in this mode.
+  Default set of builders is not triggered in this mode.
 - `force_builders=linux,Docs,Custom` - comma separated list of additional builders (both visible `Linux x64` and internal ID `linux` can be used)
 - `force_builders_only=Docs` - comma separated list of builders (both visible `Linux x64` and internal ID `linux` can be used)